Christovis/Christovis.github.io/_blog/2021-11-29-blog-iad_aid_workshop.md

 Now, the ICT sector is in a similar situations and various 'ICT for Sustainability' ([ICT4S](https://conf.researchr.org/series/ict4s)) and Green IT initiatives have cropped up over the years.
 Thus

 And here, it is worthwhile to dwell on the what this space 'elsewhere' is.
 However, the observation that decreasing a processes resource intensity does not lead to a decrease in overall consumption, has already been described by Stanley Jevons in his 1865 work "The Coal Question".
 The so called "Jevons paradox" has since then always gone alongside the pursued to increasing efficiency and economic growth.
 Taking LEDs as an example, 'elsewhere' has come to be a very large space indeed.
 Their appr.
 60% lower environmental impact than fluorescent luminaire [[12]](#12), and more so their impression of 'advanced technology', has motivated application to allsorts, e.g., [digital pregnancy tests](https://twitter.com/Foone/status/1301707401024827392).

+B. Bratton "this in turn may put the design of the *Earth* layer of The Stack in the untenable position of working on behalf of the exceptional emergencies that most threaten the platform's coherency, such that in the decades to come, the self-amplifying logics of ecological governance demand not only geoengineering, but also incredible computational energy capture-and-distribution megastructures far beyond our current capabilities." page 76